LV11coding/SmartBin/README.md

   8. MG996R High Torque motor <br/>
      *not all components shown for final version* <br/> <br/>
 ## **Functionalities** <br/>
-  1. Open bin cover when someone is present.  *completed* <br/>
+  - [x] 1.
+Open bin cover when someone is present. <br/>
-  2. Built-in LEDs inside of the bin, which are turned on in certain hours. <br/>
+  - [ ] 2.
+Built-in LEDs inside of the bin, which are turned on in certain hours. <br/>
-  3. Small OLED screen on top of the bin, which shows how full it is. <br/>
+  - [ ] 3.
+Small OLED screen on top of the bin, which shows how full it is. <br/>
-  4. Send a message to the user's phone about how full the bin is via Bluetooth/Wi-Fi. <br/>
+  - [ ] 4.
+Send a message to the user's phone about how full the bin is via Bluetooth/Wi-Fi. <br/>
-  5. Closes the bag inside of the bin when it's full. (using magnets to hold the bottom part and a gear rotating the upper part) <br/>
+  - [ ] 5.
+Closes the bag inside of the bin when it's full. (using magnets to hold the bottom part and a gear rotating the upper part) <br/>
-  6. Controled via buttons on the bin or possibly via the user's phone. <br/> <br/>
+  - [ ] 6.
+Controled via buttons on the bin or possibly via the user's phone. <br/> <br/>
-## **Instructions** <br/>
+##
+> [!NOTE]
-  *Most of the process is self-explanatory, but some parts might need an explanation.* <br/>
+>   *Most of the process is self-explanatory, but some parts might need additional clarification.* <br/>
+>   - Since the Arduino and the motor have to share a common ground, connect a GND pin from the Arduino to the breadboard where the GND from the cable is connected. <br/>
-  Instead of buying a DC Terminal adapter, you can: <br/>
+>   - Instead of buying a DC Terminal adapter, you can:
-  - Cut open a normal USB A cable. <br/>
+>     - Cut open a normal USB A cable. <br/>
-  - You'll find 4 smaller cables.
+>     - You'll find 4 smaller cables.
 (VCC, GND, DATA+, DATA-) <br/>
-  - Solder the VCC and GND cables to a normal jumper wire. (ignore DATA cables since only power is needed) <br/>
+>     - Solder the VCC and GND cables to a normal jumper wire. (ignore DATA cables since only power is needed)
-  Since the ground the motor have to share a common ground, connect a GND pin from the Arduino to the breadboard where the GND from the cable is connected. <br/> <br/>
 ### This is a work in progress.